Builders start online fundraiser for 79-year-old widow who lost £60,000 in scam, leaving her with no roof

 and on Freeview 262 or Freely 565

-Anne Morley, of Sea Lane, said at www.crowdfunder.co.uk that she was left with nothing but an unfinished house project and ‘multiple debts’ after the incident.
+Anne Morley, of Sea Lane, was left with nothing but an unfinished house project and ‘multiple debts’.

 Anne, who has no family, said the scam happened while major renovation works were being carried out on her damaged roof.

-In the fundraiser she said: “A company approached me online and suggested they could help with the funds needed to complete the works.
+Writing on crowdfunder.co.uk, the 79-year-old said: “A company approached me online and suggested they could help with the funds needed to complete the works.
 They were not linked to anyone I knew.
 At first they seemed legitimate but, after further investigation, I was made aware that it was a scam and that they had, in fact, taken £60,000 of my money.”

-She said a police investigation is under way.
-This newspaper has approached Sussex Police for comment.

 Anne said the incident has left her with no money so she does not have funds to begin renovation works inside, so all of her upstairs rooms are damaged by her leaking roof.

-Anne said: “I am reaching out to the generosity of the public to try and assist in this awful situation that I have been left in.
-I have a small dog and a cat and am terrified of them being ill as I cannot now pay any possible future vet bills.”
+“I am reaching out to the generosity of the public to try and assist in this awful situation that I have been left in.
+I have a small dog and a cat and am terrified of them being ill as I cannot now pay any possible future vet bills.

 People can donate to the fundraiser at www.crowdfunder.co.uk/p/widowed-79-year-old-disabled-lady-scam-vitim.